Metabasis paradox: Gotthold Lessing

-Lessing responded to Dacier in Hamburg Dramaturgy.
+Lessing responded to Dacier in one of his books, the Hamburg Dramaturgy.
 He maintained that Aristotle's preference for ending in misfortune was not relative to tradition.
-In Lessing's view, Aristotle meant that with regard to endings alone, misfortune is always better for tragedy.
+In Lessing's view, Aristotle meant that it is simply always better for tragedy to end in misfortune.

-Lessing's own solution is that in chapter 13 Aristotle establishes the best overall plot structure, and in 14 the best treatment of pathos, or in English translation of Lessing, "scene of suffering."
-Lessing thought that the threat of death counts as misfortune, yet by adding death after one has been averted, the best type of plot could be combined with the best treatment of pathos.
-He wrote that "Change of fortune may occur in the middle of the play, and even if it continues thus to the end of the piece, it does not therefore constitute its end."
-His solution has been the most influential, at least historically.
+Lessing's own solution is that in chapter 13 Aristotle establishes the best plot structure, and in 14 the best treatment of pathos, or scene of suffering.
+Lessing claimed that, regardless of Aristotle judging it "best," the scene where death is prevented could occur well before the end of a play.
+He proposed that this removes Aristotle's contradiction, because to use this kind of incident may leave the drama open to ending in good or bad fortune, at least in theory.
+Lessing wrote that "Change of fortune may occur in the middle of the play, and even if it continues thus to the end of the piece, it does not therefore constitute its end."
+He acknowledged the difficulty of ending in misfortune or death after it has been prevented.
+Yet he believed it was possible, combining the best pathos and best ending, which D.W.
+Lucas considered somewhat implausible.
+Lessing's solution has been the most influential, at least historically.
 Notable scholars have endorsed the idea during the 19th and 20th centuries, including Gustav Teichmüller, Johannes Vahlen, Daniel de Montmollin (not to be confused with Daniel de Montmollin), Gerald Else (crediting Vahlen), and D.W.
 Lucas.

 Ingram Bywater was not persuaded by Lessing on this issue, and instead, he believed Aristotle had changed his mind.
-Bywater thought that in chapter 14 Aristotle became more concerned with avoiding what is shocking, and that Aristotle ultimately regarded the act of killing followed by recognition to be shocking.
+Bywater thought that in chapter 14 Aristotle became more concerned with avoiding what is shocking, and that he ultimately regarded the act of killing followed by recognition to be shocking.
 According to Bywater, this is why the fourth way, "where a timely Discovery saves us from the rude shock to our moral feelings...is pronounced to be κράτιστον."
 Bywater wrote:

 John Moles also believed that the contradiction was due to a change of mind, as many secondary sources on Moles note.
 Moles wrote that "once Aristotle had embarked on his more detailed comparison of the different ways of handling the πάθος, he was induced to change his preference because at that particular point his more detailed approach necessarily involved taking a more restricted perspective."